 - Coronavirus vaccination: - Students are expected to follow Pfeiffer University guidelines regarding vaccination against COVID-19.
-Currently, Pfeiffer University strongly encourages but does not require the COVID-19 vaccine.
-During the clinical year individual facilities may require the COVID-19 vaccine.
-Students without a COVID-19 vaccine must request and be granted an exemption from each facility requiring the COVID-19 vaccine. - The Pfeiffer University PA Clinical Team will not schedule clinical sites based on an individual student's vaccine status. - Tuberculosis (TB) Screening: - The student must submit documentation of ONE of the following: - Results of NEGATIVE "Two-Step" TB Skin Testing (TST/PPD) - This screening requires 2 separate TB skin tests administered at least one week apart but within 12 months of each other. - The last TST must be within 6 months of your start date. - Lab Copy showing a "NEGATIVE" Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot) within 6 months of start date (accepted in lieu of the "Two-Step" TST). - Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following: - Verification of a NEGATIVE Chest X-ray within 12 months of start date and - A current NEGATIVE Screening Questionnaire
+Requests for medical or religious exceptions to the University policy may be directed to the Medical Director for consideration by an established University committee. - Granting of an exemption does not guarantee that future clinical rotation sites will concur with the exemption and allow unvaccinated students to rotate at their facilities. - A student with a Pfeiffer University Coronavirus vaccine exemption must apply for an exemption at any clinical site requiring the vaccine.
+The Pfeiffer University PA Clinical Team will not schedule clinical sites based on an individual student's vaccine status. - Tuberculosis (TB) Screening: - The student must submit documentation of ONE of the following: - Results of NEGATIVE "Two-Step" TB Skin Testing (TST/PPD) - This screening requires 2 separate TB skin tests administered at least one week apart but within 12 months of each other. - The last TST must be within 6 months of your start date. - Lab Copy showing a "NEGATIVE" Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot) within 6 months of start date (accepted in lieu of the "Two-Step" TST). - Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following: - Verification of a NEGATIVE Chest X-ray within 12 months of start date and - A current NEGATIVE Screening Questionnaire - Rubella (German Measles): - Serologic documentation of a positive Rubella immune titer OR immunization with at least one dose of live Rubella or MMR vaccine after 12 months of age. - Measles (Rubeola): - Serologic documentation of a positive Rubeola immune titer OR immunization with two doses of live Rubeola or MMR vaccine administered after 12 months of age and separated by 28 days or more. - Mumps: - Serologic documentation of a positive Mumps immune titer OR immunization with at least two doses of live Mumps or MMR vaccine after 12 months of age.

-- Rubella (German Measles): - Serologic documentation of a positive Rubella immune titer OR immunization with at least one dose of live Rubella or MMR vaccine after 12 months of age. - Measles (Rubeola): - Serologic documentation of a positive Rubeola immune titer OR immunization with two doses of live Rubeola or MMR vaccine administered after 12 months of age and separated by 28 days or more. - Mumps: - Serologic documentation of a positive Mumps immune titer OR immunization with at least two doses of live Mumps or MMR vaccine after 12 months of age. - Varicella (Chicken Pox): - Serologic documentation of a positive Varicella titer OR two Varicella immunizations (given 4 to 8 weeks apart). - This requirement is satisfied only by a positive titer or the vaccine series. - Hepatitis B "Positive" Quantitative Surface Antibody Titer (Blood Test): - Serologic documentation of a Positive (QUANTITATIVE) Hepatitis B surface antibody titer that verifies IMMUNITY to the Hepatitis B Virus. - The TITER is required in addition to the completion of the vaccination series. - The results should be reported as "POSITIVE" or as a number. - "REACTIVE" results will NOT be accepted. - AdacelTM or Boostrix® Vaccine Booster: - Documentation of an Adult TETANUS/diphtheria/acellular pertussis (Tdap) vaccine booster is required. - Tdap was licensed in June 2005 for use as a single dose booster vaccination (i.e. not for subsequent booster doses). - The current CDC recommendation states "Healthcare personnel, regardless of age, should receive a single dose of Tdap as soon as feasible if they have not previously received Tdap and regardless of the time since last Td dose". - Meningococcal Vaccination: - Documentation of immunization with one dose of Meningococcal vaccine after 16th birthday
+- Varicella (Chicken Pox): - Serologic documentation of a positive Varicella titer OR two Varicella immunizations (given 4 to 8 weeks apart). - This requirement is satisfied only by a positive titer or the vaccine series. - Hepatitis B "Positive" Quantitative Surface Antibody Titer (Blood Test): - Serologic documentation of a Positive (QUANTITATIVE) Hepatitis B surface antibody titer that verifies IMMUNITY to the Hepatitis B Virus. - The TITER is required in addition to the completion of the vaccination series. - The results should be reported as "POSITIVE" or as a number. - "REACTIVE" results will NOT be accepted. - AdacelTM or Boostrix® Vaccine Booster: - Documentation of an Adult TETANUS/diphtheria/acellular pertussis (Tdap) vaccine booster is required. - Tdap was licensed in June 2005 for use as a single dose booster vaccination (i.e. not for subsequent booster doses). - The current CDC recommendation states "Healthcare personnel, regardless of age, should receive a single dose of Tdap as soon as feasible if they have not previously received Tdap and regardless of the time since last Td dose".

+• Meningococcal Vaccination:

+Documentation of immunization with one dose of Meningococcal vaccine after 16th birthday